gitdeepaks/React-FullThrottle/JSRevise.md

    - Differentiate between regular function and arrow function in terms of how `this` is handled.

-5. **Understanding Event Loop and Call Stack:**

-   - It helps in understanding the asynchronous behavior of JavaScript.

-6. **Type Checking with JavaScript (`typeof`, `instanceof`):**

-   - React PropTypes is a way to enforce type-checking in React.

-7. **DOM Manipulation & Events:**

-   - Understanding of how to select DOM elements, add event listeners, etc.

-8. **JSON:**

-   - JSON is used extensively in the context of API responses.

-# Here are some code snippets to help illustrate the above concepts:

-1. **ES6 Features:**

-   - Arrow functions:

-   - Template Literals:

-   - Destructuring assignment:

-   - Rest and Spread Operator:

-   - Classes:

-   - Modules (This is used in files and imported in other files):

-2. **Promises & Asynchronous Programming:**

-3. **Functional Programming Concepts:**

-4. **Understanding `this`:**

    ```javascript
    const person = {
      name: "John",